top of page

 Conclusion: Cooling the Fire for Metabolic Health

-Chronic inflammation is one of the most overlooked causes of weight gain and metabolic disease — but it’s also one of the most reversible.
+Chronic inflammation is one of the most overlooked — yet reversible — drivers of weight gain and metabolic disease.

 Comments